 How to Build an Email List for Marketing Your Courses

 Email marketing is the most effective marketing tool that many edupreneurs and expertise-based businesses are under-using.
-You might think email marketing is spam, or something only corporate businesses use, but knowing how to build an email marketing list and implement an effective email marketing strategy is essential for growing your business and succeeding with selling courses.
+Yes, most realize that they need to have an email marketing platform, but that’s not the same thing as knowing how to build an email marketing list and implement an effective email marketing strategy.

 According to Fourth Source, 92 percent of internet users have at least one email account.
 By 2018, over half the world’s population used email, with 4.2 billion people expected to have an email account by 2022.

 The sheer number of people who have access to email gives email marketing an advantage over social media.
 Facebook is the most dominant social platform, with 2.38 billion active monthly users, far eclipsing Instagram (1 billion), Twitter (262 million), and LinkedIn (260 million), but even combined they don’t come close to the number of people using email.
 And while 80 percent of internet users have at least one social media account, that number is split across all the different networks available.
 Put simply, email is the lowest common denominator for your entire online audience.

 Email has other marketing advantages beyond volume alone.
 Your reach (the number of people who see your content) on social media is deliberately throttled in order to encourage you to pay to promote your posts.
 The organic reach of a Facebook Page post is only around 6.4 percent, whereas marketing emails are delivered to 85 percent of recipients.
 That means if you have a thousand fans on Facebook, only 64 will see your posts, but 850 emails will be successfully delivered from a mailing list of the same size.
 That makes mailing lists more than 13 times more effective at delivering your message than social media.